 I left Akron to live and work in Houston, Texas, where one of my jobs was doing telephone wiring and electrical work.
 I learned the Bell Telephone Company coding system.
 When I moved back, Children’s was hiring.
 I applied and was hired to work in environmental services.
 During my first week, Children’s posted a telecommunications technician job, which was a newly created position.
 Because of my familiarity with phone systems, Joe Ritzert, former director of telecommunications, hired me.
 He told me he had no idea how they were going to keep me busy!

 Have you always worked in the same department and role?

 After one month in environmental services, I joined telecommunications, which was its own department.
 We’re now part of information systems.
 Over the years, I’ve worked on various phone systems, including Rolm, Nortel and now, Cisco.
 Each brought more connectivity and increased functions that benefitted Children’s as we expanded.
 We continue to add new phone numbers and call flow menus with these expansions, allowing me to work closely with many people throughout Children’s, as well as with our telecommunications vendors.
 I’ve worked with terrific technicians in my department, who will continue handling the phones.
 Tom Carli, Brook Briner, RJ Fetkovich and Anthony Bubniw are great guys, and I’ll miss them dearly.

 What have your biggest contributions been while here?

-For 25 years, I’ve worked alongside Akron Children’s Hospital Foundation and Children’s Public Relations and Marketing on the 98.1 KDD Radiothon and, before that, the Children’s Miracle Network telethon.
+For 25 years, I’ve worked alongside Akron Children’s Foundation and Children’s Public Relations and Marketing on the 98.1 KDD Radiothon and, before that, the Children’s Miracle Network telethon.
 These events take time to plan and set up and allowed me to contribute to events that showcase Children’s at its best.
 I’ve been blessed to work with, meet and, now, say goodbye to many wonderful people here.

 What gave you the most satisfaction at work?